AST 221: Stars & the Solar System

 Course Description

 This is a required course in all Astronomy & Astrophysics programs.
-In it, physical concepts and mathematical tools developed in first-year courses (see prerequisites) are used to gain an understanding of planets and stars.
-Issues covered include bodies in our Solar system, planet formation, internal structure of planets and stars, star formation, stellar evolution, and stellar corpses.
+In it, physical concepts and mathematical tools developed in first-year courses (see prerequisites) are used to gain an understanding of stars and planets.
+Issues covered include the structure of stars and planets, their formation, stellar evolution, and stellar corpses.

 Course Textbook